pydio/pydio-doc-howto/cells_proxy_nginx.md

 We assume that:

-- your registered FQDN is `cells.example.com`
+- your registered FQDN is `cells.example.com`, adapt with **your** FQDN
-- nginx and cells are running on the same machine.
+- nginx and cells are running on the same machine
 - you have docker installed and have launched a [Collabora](https://www.collaboraoffice.com/code/) server with e.g.: `docker run -t -d --restart=always -p 9980:9980 -e "domain=cells.example.com" collabora/code`
-- you have used [Certbot](https://certbot.eff.org/) to generate the certificates.
+- you have used [Certbot](https://certbot.eff.org/) to generate the certificates

 _This config has been last tested with nginx version 1.18 that can be installed on Debian 11 (Bulleyes) by running `sudo apt install nginx`_.